Rolands-Laucis/Socio/core/docs.md

   //...more checks.

   //success, so assign
-  curr_val = new_val; //assign any way you want, even just changing nested objects instead of the whole thing return true; //tell socio that everything went well })
+  return socserv.SetPropVal('color', new_val); //assign the prop.
+Returns truthy, if was set succesfully })
 ```

 Though usable for realtime web chat applications, i advise against that, because props data traffic is not yet optimized.
 It sends the entire prop data structure both ways.
-Instead you should use the Emit() function on clients and store the chat messages yourself.
+Instead you should use the SendToClients() function and store the chat messages yourself.
+A built in solution for this is in the works.

 ### Generic communication